 Cameron University uses CPT scores to determine placement in English, mathematics, and reading courses for adult students (active duty military or students age 21 and older).
 Adult students with deficiencies in mathematics and/or reading will be required to remediate those deficiencies prior to taking biological or physical science courses.

-A student with an English deficiency may not enroll in US History to/since 1865 nor American Federal Government.
+A student with an English deficiency may not enroll in US History to/since 1865, American Federal Government, or Economic Geography.